Laurențiu Rebega

-Laurențiu Rebega (born 20 February 1976) is a Romanian politician and since 2014, a member of the European Parliament (MEP).
+Laurențiu Constantin Rebega (born 20 February 1976) is a Romanian politician and since 2014, a member of the European Parliament (MEP).

 In the European Parliament, Laurentiu Rebega is a full member of the Committee on Agriculture and Rural Development (COMAGRI) and the Committee on Petitions (PETI) and a substitute in the European Parliament Committee on Foreign Affairs (AFET), Committee on Industry, Research and Energy (ITRE) and Committee on Regional Development (REGI).
 He is also a member of the Delegation to the EU-Turkey Joint Parliamentary Committee.

 He is a member of the European Conservatives and Reformists Group (ECR).

 Education

 In 2004, Laurentiu Rebega received his bachelor's degree from the Zootechnology faculty of the University of Agronomic Sciences and Veterinary Medicine (USAMV), the Zootechnology faculty, in Bucharest Romania.

 As a student, he has been involved in various student organizations and student related activities.
 For example, he was the representative of the Student League at USAMV in Bucharest, the president of the Sports Association Agronomia and the editor in chief at Impact studentesc magazine.

 In 2003, he took the course Young farmers offered by Grindsted Agricultural College in Denmark.

 After graduation from USAMV, he got back to Denmark, at the Grindsted Agricultural College where he enrolled for Junior Leaders in Agricultural Business, a 2-year programme.
 Therefore, between 2004 and 2006, he studied and worked on projects in the field of agricultural management.

 Between 2007 and 2009, he enrolled for an MA degree in Management and Rural Development at the University of Agronomic Sciences and Veterinary Medicine in Bucharest.
 Between 2009 and 2011, he studied Rural and Regional Development Project Management at the Bucharest Academy of Economic Studies, from where he received his second MA degree.

 In 2012, he attended the short-term course on Foreign Policy and Diplomacy offered by the Diplomatic Institute of Romania.

 He graduated International Politics, an MA programme offered by the Centre Européen de Recherches Internationales et Stratégiques, a post-graduate school that provides education designed for professionals.